2023 Ukrainian counteroffensive: Russia

 Ukrainian Brigadier General Oleksandr Tarnavskyi wrote on Telegram in mid-June that Russia's "losses in killed and wounded amounted to more than four companies."

 According to claims made by the ZSU, Russian forces had suffered 15,000 casualties per month during the counteroffensive, with perhaps 25,000 lost during August 2023 alone.
 The four BARS regiments operating near the Robotyne area, each one with an established strength of 1,000 men, have been reduced to a total strength of just 300 men each.
 This is equivalent to just two companies, or to a "weak" battalion.

 During the Ukrainian counteroffensive south of Bakhmut, the Russian 72nd Separate Motor Rifle Brigade had reportedly suffered over 4,000 casualties over a few months.
 During the recapture of Andriivka in mid-September, the Ukrainian 3rd Assault Brigade encircled and claimed to largely destroy the brigade.
 According to a report by Forbes, "in two days of hard fighting, the 3rd Assault Brigade claimed it killed the chief of intelligence of the 72nd MRB [Motor Rifle Brigade], many of the Russian brigade's officers 'and almost all the infantry.
 Russian casualties – dead, wounded and captured – were reported to possibly number a thousand or more, with dozens of POWs taken.

 On 14 June, Vladimir Putin said Russia had lost 54 tanks, comparing the number to Ukraine's allegedly greater number of losses.

 On 19 September 2023, a video was released which showed 15 soldiers from Russia’s 1307th regiment, in which the men claimed that 1,200 of their comrades had been killed in a counterattack on Klishchiivka.
 The soldiers also stated that if they didn’t come back, the video would be published on the internet.

 By 10 November, BBC News Russian confirmed by name a minimum of 3,755 Russian soldiers who died during the counteroffensive.

+According to Newsweek, Russia suggested that their military suffered over 11,000 casualties during the counteroffensive.